yaoyongpeng2/DoItYourself/myRedis/README.md

 to do list:
 ===

-1. have redis-client to connect to.
+1. can be coonected by redis-client

-2. work as a redis slave,such as: ping and sync between master and slave
+2. can be a redis slave,such as: ping and sync between master and slave

-3. persistence data to file and modification commands to aof
+3. save data to file and modification commands to aof

 4. more redis commands

-5. transaction start rollback commit
+5. transaction mylti exec discard

 6. RESTul version of commands